mitsuba-renderer/drjit/src/python/docstr.rst

         targets (Sequence[Callable]): a list of callables to which calls will be dispatched based on the ``index`` argument.

+        mode (Optional[str]): Specify this parameter to override the evaluation mode.
+          Possible values besides ``None`` are: ``"symbolic"``, ``"evaluated"``.
+          If not specified, the function first checks if the index is potentially scalar, in which case it uses a trivial fallback implementation.
+Otherwise, it queries the state of the Jit flag :py:attr:`drjit.JitFlag.SymbolicCalls` and then either performs a
+          symbolic or an evaluated call.

         *args (tuple): a variable-length list of positional arguments passed to the functions. :ref:`PyTrees <pytrees>` are supported.